Design rendering of Castro-Mission Health Center capital improvements

 April 2019: SF Arts Commission Civic Design Review Committee approved designs

-August 2019 – 2020: Construction underway; the clinic returns to Castro-Mission Health Center upon completion
+Late 2019 – 2020: Construction underway for at least 14 months; the clinic returns to Castro-Mission Health Center upon completion

-For the capital project, Castro-Mission Health Center’s primary care services will move to the 2nd floor to enable the clinic to better use the existing space.
+For the capital project, Castro-Mission Health Center’s primary care services will move to the 2nd floor to better integrate primary care, behavioral health, and specialty services to serve the whole patient.
 The 1st floor will offer specialty health services, like a podiatrist and pharmacist, in addition to administrative offices.
 This reconfiguration of space will allow us to better serve patients using the “Whole Patient” holistic approach to care.
 Other improvements will include:

 - Larger exam rooms for patients with families (110-120 square feet, compared to 70-110 square feet)